Harshil-V/Rag-a-thon-LLM/README.md

 * GitHub Commit Extraction: Fetches commit data from specified GitHub repositories, leveraging GitHub's API.
 * PDF Generation: Formats and compiles commit data into a well-structured PDF document, making it easy to review and share.
 * Vector Search with llama-index: Utilizes vector search to facilitate retrieval of relevant document segments based on user queries, enhancing the application's interactivity and utility.
-* Deployment on Render: Demonstrates how to package and deploy a Flask-based backend on Render, a cloud service platform.

 ### Technologies
 * Flask: For creating the web server and handling API requests.
-* llama-index: For indexing and searching vectors derived from document content.
-* Cassandra (cassio): Utilized as a vector store for llama-index.
-* OpenAI's GPT Models: For processing natural language queries and generating coherent, contextually relevant responses.
 * ReportLab: For generating PDF documents from extracted commit data.